oracle-livelabs/apex/scm-ai-agent/introduction/introduction.md

 ## Key Concepts

-### What is a Generative AI Agent?
+### What Is a Generative AI Agent?

-An **Generative AI Agent** is a Shared Component in Oracle APEX that enables richer, conversational interactions with a Generative AI service.
+A **Generative AI Agent** is a Shared Component in Oracle APEX that enables richer, conversational interactions with a Generative AI service.
 An agent is made up of three things:

 > **Note:** Starting with Oracle APEX 26.1, AI Configurations from previous releases are now AI Agents.
 Your existing configurations carry over; the rename reflects the expanded capabilities, including tools and multi-step orchestration.